Foxxenn/Flask_Appointment_Website/README.md

 # Flask_Appointment_Website
-A project for school that took a website information that a user entered into MySql.
+A project for my software engineering class that took a website we made for a law firm, and collected information that a user entered into MySql.
+We made the website accessable to different Lawyers working at the firm, and also for miscl. users.

 To run this program you need MySQL to be connected to a server, then input your personal password for MySQL in line 7: